Youth Outreach Workers

 Who are the YOWs?

-It has been proven that students tend to listen to their peers better than the adults.
+Adolescents are known to be more sensitive to peer influence than at any other age.
 The YOWs play a vital role in empowering and educating their peers to make healthy choices, reaching thousands of students annually.
 YOWs are ambassadors for health and wellness.